CARDIOVASCULAR SYSTEM

 Measurement of Blood Pressure

-- Direct Method: Cannula inserted into artery connected to manometer
+- Direct Method: Cannula inserted into an artery connected to a manometer

 - Indirect Methods: